diogoreis1234/Statistics_Project_21-22_23-24/README.md

 # Project Description

-Developed a Multi Linear Regression model in order to ansewr the following research question: **“What variables will have a bigger impact on families’ incomes?”**
+Developed a project on cross-sectional data, where relevant variables were selected to address the following research question:  **“What variables will have a bigger impact on families’ incomes?”**, specified a model, critically interpreted the results, and checked the model diagnostics.

+# Statistics_Project_21-22

+# Authors

+**Diogo Reis**

+**Diogo Santiago**

+**André Couto**

+**António Santos**

+# Project Description

+This project conducts a comprehensive analysis of risk factors associated with acute renal failure post-cardiac surgery.
+The investigation involves statistical assessments and graphical representations.